 Delegates who wish to stay in Oxford for the event are encouraged to make their own arrangements.
-There is limited accommodation available at St Anne’s College – see here for details.
+There is limited accommodation available at St Anne’s College.
 A list of nearby hotels will be posted on the symposium website.

 The Standard Registration fee is £30 and the Student/Concession Registration fee is £20.

 This includes refreshments and lunch, plus a drinks reception.

 If you are presenting at the symposium, please ensure that you use the Speaker Registration link.